General Registration & Season Information

 I am having trouble renewing or creating my US lacrosse Number

 You may need to contact US Lacrosse for specific help, but one common error is that parents list their own birthdate in place of a child’s birthdate.
 Make sure your birthdate is correct.
 Also, make sure on our Riptide site that parents are listed as “Guardians” or “Parents” rather than “Participants” or “Players”

 PRACTICE & GAME SCHEDULES

 When do Practices and Games start and how long is the season?

 Practices begin early February.
 Your coach will advise your specific start days and there may be some variation by age group and level of play.
-Games start in late feb/early march.
-Away games may involve travel to Marin, the East Bay, and the South Bay - but generally away. games are within a 30-40 min drive We usually have games on Saturday or Sunday (older teams play about 14 games – girls teams are scheduled as 3 team round robins so 2 games per day).
-Season wraps up by mid May with playoffs or flighted tournament.
+Games start in late Feb/early March.
+Away games may involve travel to Marin, the East Bay, and the South Bay - but generally away games are within a 30-40 min drive We usually have games on Saturday or Sunday (older teams play about 14 games – girls teams are scheduled as 3-team round-robins so 2 games per day).
+The season wraps up by mid-May with playoffs or flighted tournament.

 What is the practice schedule?